EAST COAST TASMANIA

 Get involved with history

-The Glamorgan Spring Bay Historical Society Inc. (GSBHS) is a not-for-profit entity established in 1991 to research, preserve and promote the history of the Glamorgan Spring Bay municipality.
+The Glamorgan Spring Bay Historical Society Inc. (GSBHS) is a not-for-profit entity first established in 1991 to research, preserve and promote the history of the Glamorgan Spring Bay municipality.

 The Society occupies the east wing of the restored Old Swansea Schoolhouse (C1860) located in the centre of town on the main street of Swansea.
 The GSBHS facilities complement the Council owned East Coast Heritage Museum, in the same building.